Device details

 View Windows event log entries.
 This page uses Edge Intelligence to retrieve the 100 most recent entries in real time.
 IT analysts often look at Windows event logs to identify any errors that may indicate why a device is having issues.
 Now you can do this without having to log in remotely.

-For more information on DEX and how it works, see this Ivanti blog post: Measuring Digital Experience with Artificial Intelligence.
+For more information on DEX and how it works, see DEX Scores.